Al Weaver

-Alexander Paul Weaver (born 3 January 1981) is an English actor, writer and part-time director, best known for his role as curate Leonard Finch in the ITV series Grantchester (2014-present).
-He is also known as the voice actor of Rex in Xenoblade Chronicles 2 (2017).
+Alexander Paul Weaver (born 3 January 1981) is an English actor, writer, producer and director, best known for his role as curate Leonard Finch in the ITV series Grantchester (2014-present).
+He is also known as the voice of Rex in Xenoblade Chronicles 2 (2017).

 Background

-Weaver was born in the Metropolitan Borough of Bolton in Greater Manchester, England.
-He went to Rivington and Blackrod High School and studied acting at the Guildhall School of Music and Drama.
+Weaver went to Rivington and Blackrod High School, and graduated with a bachelor's degree in acting from the Guildhall School of Music and Drama in June 2003.

 Career

 Weaver's first paid theatre role was in Trevor Nunn's 2004 production of Hamlet, at the Old Vic theatre in London.
 Weaver played the title role on Monday evenings and at all matinees, whilst Ben Whishaw took on the role for evening performances, from Tuesday to Saturday.

 British politician Michael Portillo lauded Weaver's interpretation of Hamlet in The New Statesman: "He [Weaver] gave meaning to the poetry, refusing to be rushed in the soliloquies or intimidated by them, varying volume and pace well.
-Frame by frame, he made credible Hamlet's progression from self-indulgence to nobility, so we could nearly believe Fortinbras' remark that 'he was likely, had he been put on,/To have proved most royally'."
+Frame by frame, he made credible Hamlet's progression from self-indulgence to nobility, so we could nearly believe Fortinbras' remark that 'he was likely, had he been put on,/To have proved most royally'".

-Weaver has appeared in minor roles in films such as Colour Me Kubrick (2005) (uncredited), The Merchant of Venice (2004), Marie Antoinette (2006), and Unmade Beds (2009); Me and Orson Welles (2009 film). he also played "The Kid" in Doom, "Schwob" in Colette, and an uncredited Gulf War soldier in Armistice (2014).
+Weaver has appeared in minor roles in Colour Me Kubrick (2005) (uncredited), The Merchant of Venice (2004), Marie Antoinette (2006), Unmade Beds (2009), and Me and Orson Welles (2009).
+He also played "The Kid" in Doom, Schwob in Colette, and an uncredited Gulf War soldier in Armistice (2014).

 His television credits include D.C.
-Billy Slaven in The Inspector Lynley Mysteries (episodes "In Pursuit of a Proper Sinner" and "A Cry for Justice") and National Antiquities Museum employee Andy Galbraith in Sherlock episode "The Blind Banker".
-Weaver has been in Five Days (TV miniseries) as Josh Fairley.
-He has also been in Five Daughters (TV miniseries) played Tom Alderton.
-Weaver also has been in Secret State as Josh Leyton.
-Weaver also appeared in Southcliffe (TV miniseries), where he played Anthony.
-Weaver was in Life in Squares (TV miniseries) and played Young Leonard Woolf.
-He was also in The Smoke where he played Tom.
-Weaver was in The Nativity, in which he played Thomas.
-Weaver was in Personal Affairs playing Crawford Crawford.
+Billy Slaven in The Inspector Lynley Mysteries episodes "In Pursuit of a Proper Sinner" and "A Cry for Justice", and National Antiquities Museum employee Andy Galbraith in the Sherlock episode "The Blind Banker".
+Weaver has also been in Five Days as Josh Fairley, Five Daughters as Tom Alderton, Secret State as Josh Leyton, Southcliffe as Anthony, Life in Squares as young Leonard Woolf, The Smoke as Tom, The Nativity as Thomas, and Personal Affairs as Crawford Crawford.